google/ukip/README.md

 classified as malicious), where more false-negatives will arise with a lower number (even very fast typing attacks will be classified as benign).
-That said, the preset `50000` after initial installation is a safe default but should be changed to a number reflecting the typing speed of the user using UKIP.
+That said, the preset `50000` after initial installation is a safe default but should be changed to a number reflecting the typing speed of the user using the tool.

-1) Set the mode UKIP should run in by adjusting the `RUN_MODE` variable on top of the `setup.sh` file.
+1) Set the mode the daemon should run in by adjusting the `RUN_MODE` variable on top of the `setup.sh` file.
 Setting it to `MONITOR` will send information about the USB device to a logging instance without blocking the device.
 Setting the variable to `HARDENING` will remove an attacking device from the system by unbinding the driver.

 1) Adjust the `DEBIAN` variable on top of the `setup.sh` file.
-This variable indicates whether the system UKIP is installed on is a Debian derivate or something else.
+This variable indicates whether the system the tool is installed on is a Debian derivate or something else.
 This determination is important for the installation of the systemd service later on (the path, the service will be copied to).

 1) Adjust the allowlist file in `data/allowlist`.
-This file will be installed to `/etc/ukip/` on your system and taken by UKIP as source of truth for allowed devices, in case a device is exceeding the preset `ABNORMAL_TYPING` speed.
+This file will be installed to `/etc/ukip/` on your system and taken as source of truth for allowed devices, in case a device is exceeding the preset `ABNORMAL_TYPING` speed.
 As described in the file, the allowed device can be narrowed down with a specific set of characters to allow to even more minimize the attack surface.
 For example, if your keyboard uses a macro that sends `rm -rf /` allow those characters,